 The results of this study are expected to provide theoretical and practical contributions to the field of music education.
 Theoretically, this research expands the study of the integration of popular music into formal education, particularly in the context of extracurricular learning.
 Practically, this research can serve as a reference for teachers, trainers, and educational institutions in designing engaging music learning activities that align with students' characteristics.
 Furthermore, this research is also expected to inspire other schools to utilize music as a means of developing students' potential, both in terms of skills and character development.

 Thus, the implementation of rock music in extracurricular activities at SMP Al-Azhar 13 Surabaya not only demonstrates innovation in music learning practices but also serves as a concrete example of how arts education can adapt to changing times without losing its educational values.
-This research seeks to emphasize that music, in any form and genre, can be an effective educational medium when managed with a creative, reflective approach that is relevant to the needs of today's students.template is written as a format or layout guide for writing articles published in Solah Journal.
-Writers must follow the rules of writing, in terms of font type, size, layout, word count, systematics, and writing references.
-In addition, the writing follows the General Guidelines for Indonesian Spelling, uses appropriate vocabulary, and follows scientific rules properly and correctly.
-If the article is written in English, it must use correct grammar and have been carefully proofread.
-In addition, the writing must be in accordance with the ethics of scientific publications.
+This research seeks to emphasize that music, in any form and genre, can be an effective educational medium when managed with a creative, reflective approach that is relevant to the needs of today's students.

-The body of the article including the bibliography is written according to this template.
-The first line of each paragraph is written overhanging by a single tab (0.75 cm).
-Typing articles will be easier if you use Microsoft Word software.
-Use the Page Layout menu to specify the size of the paper used, i.e. A4, right, left, top and bottom margins or borders using the normal menu options (i.e. 1 inch = 2.54 cm).
-The spacing between the lines is single without any additional spacing between paragraphs.
-The font used is Century Gothic, size 10.

-Overall, the body of the article is between 6000 and 7000 words, excluding abstracts and bibliographies.
-Writing systematics consists of introduction, method, results, discussion, and conclusion.
-The introduction contains reasons to conduct research supported by a (theoretical) literature review.
-The introduction is written about 20% of the body of the article.
-Then, the method contains a brief description of the research method used (about 10% of the body of the article).
-The next part is very important, namely about the results and discussion.
-This section is written about 65% of the overall content of the article and the discussion of the research results should refer to the results of previous research.
-The conclusion is written briefly (about 5% of the body of the article) to state a brief answer to the research problem.

 2. METHOD